 - Protect Yourself against Hepatitis A and B: A Guide for Gay and Bisexual Men (Immunization Action Coalition) - PDF Also in Spanish

-- Hepatitis A -- children Also in Spanish
+- Hepatitis A -- children (Medical Encyclopedia) Also in Spanish

 - Hepatitis A Vaccine: What You Need to Know (Centers for Disease Control and Prevention) - PDF Also in Spanish